 Tomato and Bread Soup (Pappa al Pomodoro)

-Tomato and Bread Soup is a typical Tuscan first course made with stale bread, peeled tomatoes, garlic, basil, and extra virgin olive oil.
+Tomato and Bread Soup is a traditional Tuscan first course made with stale bread, peeled tomatoes, garlic, basil, and extra virgin olive oil.

 Instructions